bguo068/bmibdcaller_simulations/env/additional_setup.md

 ## Setup `isorelate`

 1. Activate the Conda environment:
-	`conda activate simulation`
+	`conda activate bmibdcaller_simulations`
-2. Prep Conda environment for compilation:
-	`mamba install r-devtools`
-3. install `isorelate` in R (select none for updates).
+2. install `isorelate` in R (select none for updates).
 Note a commit hash is used to control the version of `isorelate`.
 Within an R session of `simulation` environment, run:
 	```